mguay22/205-final-project/README.md

 ![alt text][dashboard]

-[dashboard]: http://jhchilds.w3.uvm.edu/final-screenshots/dashboard5.png "Bill Buddy Registration"
+[dashboard]: http://jhchilds.w3.uvm.edu/final-screenshots/dashboard5.png "Bill Buddy Dashboard"

 8. The Dashboard retrieves and prints all existing bills associated with the current user's address, specifically their addressId.
 9. The **addressId** connects all users within the same group (apartment, house, unit etc...)